Creating a Double Exposure Collagegilliandarby

 Now we’re basically finished with the creation of the Double Exposure effect image.

-To finish it off, pick a yellow colour from the bicycle photo with the Eyedropper tool (E), and the Fill tool (F), and fill on a new object just above the Background Object.
+To finish it off, pick a yellow color from the bicycle photo with the Eyedropper tool (E), and the Fill tool (F), and fill on a new object just above the Background Object.

 I add some text and my own created texture, covering the entire image, to give it a more worn-out and scratched feel.